Frequently Asked Questions

 What payment methods do you accept?

-I am a Verified Paypal user and can also accept all major credit cards, or you can pay with your Amazon account.
+I am a Verified Paypal user and can also accept all major credit cards.
 Apple Pay & Google Pay are also available when using the Safari or Chrome browsers respectively.

 Do you ship internationally?

 Yes, I’m happy to ship orders to most countries.
+Current exceptions include the 27 EU countries (who can order through my Etsy shop).
 Please see the Shipping Information page for more information.

 I’m not from the UK.
-How do I pay in my local currency?
+How do I see prices in my local currency?

-If you use PayPal, it will automatically convert the cost from your local currency in UK£.
+You can set your country/region using the dropdown at the bottom of this website to view prices in your own currency.
+If you pay using PayPal, it will automatically convert the cost from your local currency in UK£.
 If you pay by credit card, you will be charged in UK£ and your card company will do the conversion.
-You can use the currency converter to give you an idea of the cost.

 How long does shipping take?